lemocla/Codzilla/README.md

     - #### **Checking and updating values without relaoading the page**

       When using Flask, a page will be automatically reloaded which sometimes doesn't provide the best user experience.
 This was particularly true for when:
-      - A user which to edit his password and the system needs to check if the existing password is correct
+      - A user whishes to edit their password and the system needs to check if the existing password is correct
-      - A user which to attend, unattend as well as bookmarked/ remove bookmark from an event In these instances, the developer desired outcome was that the user to directed to the exact same position on the page with the updated information.
+      - A user whishes to attend, unattend as well as bookmarked/ remove bookmark from an event In these instances, the developer desired outcome was that the user to directed to the exact same position on the page with the updated information.

       After exploring different solutions, the developper implemented ajax call to python, which returns a response as json.
-The first implementation was a bit challenging but this feature proved really useful across the website and was helped with the posts from [bogotobogo website](https://www.bogotobogo.com/python/Flask/Python_Flask_with_AJAX_JQuery.php), [healey codes](https://healeycodes.com/javascript/python/beginners/webdev/2019/04/11/talking-between-languages.html) as well as this [stackoverflow post](https://stackoverflow.com/questions/10434599/get-the-data-received-in-a-flask-request) on how to retrieve the date sent in flask.
+The first implementation was a bit challenging but this feature proved really useful across the website and was helped with the posts from [bogotobogo website](https://www.bogotobogo.com/python/Flask/Python_Flask_with_AJAX_JQuery.php), [healey codes](https://healeycodes.com/javascript/python/beginners/webdev/2019/04/11/talking-between-languages.html) as well as this [stackoverflow post](https://stackoverflow.com/questions/10434599/get-the-data-received-in-a-flask-request) on how to retrieve the data sent in flask.

     - #### **Known bugs**
-      - The notification count down may not always refresh in synch with the notifications if they are opened to quickly.
+      - The notification count down may not always refresh in sync with the notifications if they are opened too quickly.

 # **DEPLOYMENT**